twilio-labs/plugin-flex-outbound-dialpad/README.md

 8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-outbound-dialing-with-conference.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex

 ## Important Notes
 - The plugin assumes an activity of "Outbound Calls" or "Offline" is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
+The same is true for ensuring an available activity of "Available" or "Idle" is in the system.

 - This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature or more recently, the "Pre Release" feature must be turned off.